jangsa/share/note/secretnft_abs.md

 1. Effect of cars can be disabled by smart locks (door locks & engine suspension).
 1. Effect of solar panels can be taken by control over power transmission.

+The problem is "how to keep asset's availability while it is secured".
-There is conventional (a bit new) auto loan scheme in which smart locks (virtual keys) play a role.
+There is conventional (still a little new) auto loan scheme where smart locks (virtual keys) play a role.

 It works like below:
 ### Problem